babylonlabs-io/covenant-emulator/covenant-signer/docs/transition-from-phase1.md

  <!-- RESPONSE FROM KONRAD: this is needed to find the correct hdkeypath for the descriptor -->
 Next, we are going to retrieve the `hdkeypath` of the Bitcoin address associated with our covenant key.

 We do this through the usage of the `getaddresssinfo` command which takes your covenant Bitcoin address as a parameter.
+As mentioned above, you will need access to the Bitcoin key you set up your covenant with.

 ```shell
 bitcoin-cli getaddressinfo bcrt1qazasawj3ard0ffwj04zpxlw2pt9cp7kwmnqyvk | jq .hdkeypath
 "m/84h/1h/0h/0/0"